evamaiwinston/diy-spotify/README.md

 #### Database Service

-All students share a single RDS database service provided by our instructor.
+The RDS database service was provided by our class's instructor.
-You did not to create the database server myself, but I created a new database and all the necessary tables within it.
+I did not to create the database server myself, but I created a new database and all the necessary tables within it.

 #### EC2 Instance